breylaude/blog/_posts/2023-04-12-no-further-details.md

 ---
 layout: post
-title: no further details
+title: No Further Details
 subtitle:
-gh-repo: breylaude/blog
+gh-repo: breylaude/breylaude.github.io
 gh-badge: [star, fork, follow]
-tags: [rants]
+tags: []
 comments: true
 ---

-i really couldnt come up with a better title than this i just wanted something with the acronym *“NFD”* because this is in part about normal form designators
+Honestly, I couldn't think of a better title than this.
+Since this is partially about Normal Form Designators, I just wanted something with the acronym *“NFD”*.

-so with that out of the way...

-> i must try to keep my focus. i must try to keep my head together. i might not be there when you need me but. i must try to keep my head down.

-### normal form designators
+### Normal Form Designators
+{: .box-note}

-*Brian Cantwell Smith* is one of the many people who are far smarter than i am.
+*Brian Cantwell Smith* is one of the many people who are far smarter than I am.

-i learnt of them through their MIT thesis Procedural Reflection in Programming Languages which is something else
+Their **MIT thesis Procedural Reflection in Programming Languages**, which is something else, is how I first became aware of them.

-as always, the ideas expressed through this post were taught to me first through the above paper, as such im unsure whether to attribute these ideas to Brian, but will do so as im not sure who to attribute otherwise. knowledge is a shared exercise and i welcome and thank everyone who had a part to play
+As usual, I learned the concepts presented in this post from the aforementioned paper.
+As such, I'm not sure if I should give credit to Brian for these concepts, but I will since I'm not sure to whom to give credit otherwise.

+Acquiring knowledge is a collaborative endeavor, and I extend my gratitude to all those who contributed.

 {: .box-error}
-another disclaimer but its highly likely im misusing terminology here, if thats the case please replace all occurences of phrases that appear in brians book with made up words that take up the meaning i have expressed here.
+DISCLAIMER: I may be misusing terminology here.
+If so, please substitute made up words that accurately convey the meaning I've given here for any instances of phrases that appear in Brian's book.

-**pripl* is about the development of `LISP-3`, which is a scheme endowed with reflective capabilities. the scope of this is outside of my brain ability this blog post, but im sure i will post about that also. however, one idea that came up a lot was of normal form designators and i thought they were neat.
+**pripl* is about the development of `LISP-3`, which is a scheme endowed with reflective capabilities.

+The extent of this is beyond my brain capacity to cover in one blog post, but rest assured that I will do so in the future.

+On the other hand, Normal Form designators were a frequently suggested idea, and I thought they were a neat idea.

-at its core, an NFD is the semantic grouping of the result of evaluating a statement, regardless of how far it has been evaluated.
+At its core, an NFD is the semantic grouping of the result of evaluating a statement, regardless of how far it has been evaluated.

-as such, the following scheme statements all relate to the same normal form designator:
+As such, the following scheme statements all relate to the same Normal Form Designator:

 ```haskell
 (if true